Ottawa confirmed that a Russian flight entered Canadian airspace

 “Last night, Aeroflot Flight 111 violated the ban on Russian aircraft operating in Canadian airspace,” Transportation Department spokeswoman Valerie Glazer said.

 Transport Canada has embarked on a review of the conduct of Aeroflot and the air navigation service provider that led to this breach.
-She warned that we will not hesitate to take appropriate enforcement and other measures to prevent future violations.
+“We will not hesitate to take appropriate enforcement and other measures to prevent violations in the future,” she added.

-Minister Omar Al-Ghubra met earlier Monday with the CEO of Nav Canada, a company responsible for controlling Canadian airspace.
+Minister Omar Al-Ghubra met earlier Monday with the CEO of Nav Canada, a company responsible for providing security screening for Canadian airspace.

-According to a federal source, Aeroflot justified its incursion into Canadian airspace by presenting itself as a “humanitarian flight.”
+The organization explained, in a press release, that the Russian flight took off from Miami, heading to Canada.

+“The pilot was informed that he was being denied entry by NOTAM into Canadian airspace.
+The pilot said he was aware of the NOTAM, but nevertheless confirmed his intention to enter Canadian airspace, declaring the status of the human flight.”

 Canada closed its airspace to Russian aircraft, along with a group of European countries.